Purdue-CS193/homework-0-calebelee05/index.md

 ### Support or Contact

+# Caleb Lee's First CS193 Homework
+- CS193 is only 1 credit
+- I can learn useful tools that I'll be using in other CS courses and in future careers

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.